 Facial recognition software and services

 Another market that’s growing is that of facial recognition software tools and solutions.
-However, it’s clear that growth won’t be the same everywhere in the world.
+However, it’s clear that growth won’t be the same everywhere in the world and the vendors will differ too.
+Even with COVID-19 driving the market, facial recognition is perceived quite differently across the globe.

 Facial recognition becomes more accurate

-Despite calls in the EU to ban facial recognition applications for some time (there are certainly facial recognition systems in place that adhere to the GDPR’s personal data protection rules) and the actual banning of it in some other regions, facial recognition isn’t going away and continues to be developed, becoming more and more accurate.
+Despite calls in the EU to ban facial recognition applications for some time (there are facial recognition systems in place that adhere to the GDPR’s personal data protection rules) and the actual banning of it in some other regions, facial recognition isn’t going away.
+It continues to be developed, becoming more and more accurate.

-The main reasons why facial recognition isn’t going to go anywhere is because:
+The main reasons why facial recognition isn’t going to go anywhere:

-- although there are more accurate biometric measurements it’s far easier to use – at scale – and offers far more opportunities for those using it.
+- although there are more accurate biometric measurements it’s far easier to use – at scale – and offers far more opportunities for those using it, while avoiding contact biometrics and thus hygiene concerns,

 Concerning the latter: the usage of fingerprints for instance, another topic that is debated in some countries in recent years, requires an action from the individual; facial recognition strictly speaking doesn’t, at least in public spaces and where no one tells you it’s used.